-- CG 3.1.4 For the purposes of patient level costing, operating room expenses are those that relate to areas of the hospital that would typically be found in the theatre suite.
+- CG 3.1.4 For the purposes of patient level costing, OR expenses are those that relate to areas of the hospital that would typically be found in the theatre suite.
 SPS may have their own cost centres to account for SPS expense, but may have related expenses in other cost centres, such as the OR, as the OR theatre manager may order goods and services on behalf of the SPS.

-- CG 3.1.5 There are a number of other areas in hospitals where procedures are performed, which should not be included as operating rooms but classified as specialist procedure suites for patient level costing purposes including:
+- CG 3.1.5 There are a number of other areas in hospitals where procedures are performed, which should not be included as OR but classified as SPS for patient level costing purposes including:

-- angiography,
+- angiography

-- cardiac catheter suites,
+- · cardiac catheter suites

-- ECT suites,
+- electroconvulsive therapy suites

-- endoscopic suites,
+- endoscopic suites

-- general procedure suites,
+- general procedure suites

-- hyperbaric chamber,
+- hyperbaric chamber

-- lithotripsy suites,
+- lithotripsy suites

-- lung function laboratories; non-invasive cardiac laboratories (e.g. echo labs),
+- lung function laboratories; non-invasive cardiac laboratories (for example, echo labs)

-- physiology laboratories,
+- physiology laboratories

-- radiotherapy suites,
+- radiotherapy suites

-- respiratory laboratories,
+- · respiratory laboratories

 - sleep laboratories.

-- CG 3.1.6 Operating rooms should be separated from Specialised Procedure Suites for the purposes of patient level costing.
+- CG 3.1.6 OR should be separated from SPS for the purposes of patient level costing.

 - CG 3.1.7 Expenses and activity should be identified for each and costed in their own right.
-The steps below should be applied for both the operating room and special procedure suite.
+The steps below should be applied for both the OR and SPS.
 There is no change in the application of the steps required to separately cost each.

-CG 3.2.1 The objective of this Costing guideline is to guide costing practitioners of the end to end steps required to ensure that all OR and SPS activity and expenses which contribute to the day to day production of final OR and SPS products are included in the patient costing process to determine the full cost of production.
+CG 3.2.1 The objective of this guideline is to guide costing practitioners of the end to end steps required to ensure that all OR and SPS activity and expenses which contribute to the day to day production of final OR and SPS products are included in the patient costing process to determine the full cost of production.

-- CG 3.3.1 Costing practitioners should meet with the appropriate stakeholders within the OR, relevant SPSs and Finance Department to identify both the expense and activity related to OR and SPS.
-OR Stakeholders may include the Director of Surgical Services (or local equivalent), the OR Nursing Manager and the OR Cost Centre Manager.
-SPS stakeholders may include the Clinical Directors that relate to the relevant SPS within the hospital. - CG 3.3.2 For example, the Medical Director of Gastroenterology may have responsibility for the Endoscopy Suite, while the Medical Director of Cardiology may have responsibility for the Cardiac Catheter Suite.
-The relevant SPS Cost Centre Managers should also be met with.
-The Finance Department should be able to assist with providing the contact details for these staff. - CG 3.3.3 In some hospitals, expenses associated with an SPS may not be discrete and may fall within an OR cost centre (e.g., Endoscopy).
+- CG 3.3.1 Costing practitioners should meet with the appropriate stakeholders within the OR, relevant SPSs and finance department to identify both the expense and activity related to OR and SPS.
+OR stakeholders may include the director of surgical services (or local equivalent), the OR nursing manager and the OR cost centre manager.
+SPS stakeholders may include the clinical directors that relate to the relevant SPS within the hospital. - CG 3.3.2 For example, the medical director of gastroenterology may have responsibility for the endoscopy suite, while the medical director of cardiology may have responsibility for the cardiac catheter suite.
+The relevant SPS cost centre managers should also be met with.
+The finance department should be able to assist with providing the contact details for these staff. - CG 3.3.3 In some hospitals, expenses associated with an SPS may not be discrete and may fall within an OR cost centre (for example, endoscopy).
 In this case, costing practitioners should seek to meet with the appropriate stakeholders within the OR, as described above. - CG 3.3.4 The agenda of these meetings should include an overview to the operation of the OR or SPS.
 This information is required to understand the configuration of these areas.
-This insight should enable further detail to be gathered such as the expense that is reported within and across the OR or SPS, and the associated activity within its configuration.
-The meeting should also discuss the available feeder systems and the data within (for example, some hospitals may have feeder systems used in the OR or SPS that capture prosthesis and/or other consumable utilisation per procedure); the most appropriate way to allocate expenses and the RVUs that should apply to different intermediate products (see Steps 4 and 5 below).
+This insight should enable further detail to be gathered such as the expense that is reported within and across the OR or SPS and the associated activity within its configuration.
+The meeting should also discuss the available feeder systems and the data within (for example, some hospitals may have feeder systems used in the OR or SPS that capture prosthesis or other consumable utilisation per procedure); the most appropriate way to allocate expenses and the RVUs that should apply to different intermediate products (see Step 4 and 5 below).

-Step 2: Align expense to the OR or SPS service and define overhead and direct expenses, including overhead allocation methods
+Step 2: Align expense to the operating room or special procedure suites service and define overhead and direct expenses, including overhead allocation methods